 We all have traditional foods we eat for the holidays, recipes that are passed from generation to generation, old family recipes that we cherish and remind us of who we are and where we come from.

 For this reason, when I created this list of some traditional recipes from around the world, recipes that many fellow food bloggers were happy to share with me, I tried to avoid the trends of gluten-free, keto, vegan, vegetarian, and other diets that are popular on the internet.

-There is a place and a time for all of them, but for Easter, I wanted to bring back the traditional, authenticity of the Easter recipes we grew up with and we still love.
+There are a place and a time for all of them, but for Easter, I wanted to bring back the traditional authenticity of the Easter recipes we grew up with and we still love.

 When I think of traditional Easter recipes worldwide, I think appetizers, fresh greens and vegetables, slowly roasted meats, sweet yeast breads, colored eggs, and beautiful desserts.

 Easter is a day to celebrate life and the beginning of Spring.
 Family and friends are gathering together and indulge in good foods that are traditional for them.

 So, here is my collection of Easter traditional recipes from around the world.